Summary

 Changing the Food Standards Code

-Anyone can apply to change standards in the Food Standards Code.
-FSANZ can also raise proposals to amend the code if an important food safety issue arises.
+Anyone can apply to change standards in the Code.
+FSANZ can also raise proposals to amend the Code if an important food safety issue arises.

 - A new application or proposal is submitted to FSANZ.

-- The application or proposal is assessed, and an initial assessment report is produced.
+- The application or proposal is assessed and an initial assessment report produced.
 This is cleared by the FSANZ Board and goes out for public comment.

 - Public comment is analysed and an assessment report is prepared, which includes a scientific risk assessment.